-The audit committee is chaired by Philip Soulsby, the independent Director, with all the other Directors as members.
+The audit committee is chaired by Wadhah Al-Adawi (replaced Philip Soulsby during the year), the independent Director, with all the other Directors as members.
 The audit committee meets no less than once a calendar year and meetings can also be attended by the Auditors.